ZhongPengQun2/ZhongPengQun2.github.io/docs/English-Learning/Learning.md

 - Thank you for all the effort you put into this!
 - Keep the momentum going!
 - by no means
+- The following is a listing of the open source components `detailed` in this document
 - Clarification
 - a broader version of python
 - come across